-Volkswagen stops production: E-car demand breaks!
+Volkswagen stops production: demand for electric cars collapses!

 Volkswagen will stop production in Zwickau and other plants from October 6, 2025 due to weak demand for electric cars.

-Volkswagen stops production: E-car demand breaks!
+Volkswagen stops production: demand for electric cars collapses!

 But why this sudden withdrawal?
 One reason lies in the export markets, particularly in the USA, where demand is weak.
 An additional US tariff surcharge on the Audi Q4 e-tron worsens the situation.
 This shows that the initial euphoria for electric cars is giving way to sobering realism.
 Volkswagen is not only fighting against persistently weak demand for the new ID models, but also has to deal with structural problems, including delays in software and negative effects on the group result from the weak subsidiary Porsche.
 All of this is putting additional pressure on Volkswagen's share prices, while competitor BMW is convincing investors with solid figures.